vanstee/vanstee.github.com/resume.md

 both business and engineering related.

 But, I also have my programming hobby interests.
-I've always loved reading about distrubited computing, things like Raft, MapReduce, WebRTC, Erlang/Elixir, and CRDTs.
+I've always loved reading about distributed computing, things like Raft, MapReduce, WebRTC, Erlang/Elixir, and CRDTs.
 Also, I really enjoy building software for developers, not only because it's nice to build a product when you're one of the users, but it also typically involves more interesting low-level problems